silverstagtech/gometrics/shippers/streamer/README.md

 ### TCP Mode

 TCP mode will flush all the bytes out the buffer and send it in a stream.
-Slower than TCP but reliable.
+Slower than UDP but reliable.

 ### UDP Buffered